 In the 1970s, a Popular Mechanics article described how to build your own UPS using a car battery charger, a car battery on a rubber drain board, and a 12-Volt inverter.
 The charger kept the battery charged as long as power was present, and the battery ran the inverter on its own charge for a while when the main power disappeared.
 It was an ungainly device and delivered brutal square-wave power that would be troublesome for a lot of today’s more delicate equipment.
 Still, it

 Register to view the full article

-By registering on Machine Design now you'll not only gain access to premium content, you'll also become part of a robust engineering community – PLUS - you gain access to the 2016 Salary & Career Report results.
+Register for full access.
+By registering for Machine Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global manufacturing engineering community!

 Start your own conversation by commenting on any article or blog

 Download high-quality content including the highly anticipated Salary & Career Report